Get Involved

 Do you care about equality, human rights, and ending the occupation?
 Join us on a one-of-a-kind trip to Israel and the occupied territories.

-The New Israel Fund’s Global Activism Fellowship is a one-of-a-kind trip to Israel and the occupied territories to meet activists on-the-ground and learn about these issues in-depth and we want you to join us!
+The New Israel Fund’s Global Activism Fellowship is a one-of-a-kind trip to Israel/Palestine to meet frontline activists and learn about these issues in-depth, and we want you to join us!

 On the trip, you can expect to: